Latest Updates On Post-Hurricane Irma Repairs In The Upper, Middle & Lower Keys

 Here’s the latest updates from the Keys, gathered from several sources, primarily from Monroe County.
 PubClub.com will continue to update this post through the coming days and, if necessary, weeks.

-• The checkpoint, which permitted only residents and business owners to enter the Keys, ends on Tuesday.
+• The checkpoint, which permitted only residents and business owners to enter the Keys, has ended and officials are meeting Monday to determine when tourists will be allowed to enter the Keys.

 • Power has been restored to 98% of customers from Key Largo to south of the Seven Mile Bridge.
 About 70% of homes and businesses have power in the Lower Keys.